KazeTachinuu/Proxy-Messages/README.md

 To get started with the Snowpack Proxy Server, follow these steps:

-1. Clone the repository: `git clone https://github.com/KazeTachinuu/Snowpack-proxy-test.git`
+1. Clone the repository: `git clone https://github.com/KazeTachinuu/Proxy-Messages.git`
-2. Navigate to the project directory: `cd Snowpack-proxy-test`
+2. Navigate to the project directory: `cd Proxy-Messages`
 3. Build the project using CMake: `mkdir build && cd build && cmake .. && make main`
 4. Run the proxy server: `./main --mode Proxy`

 ## Usage

-Once the Snowpack Proxy Server is running, users can connect to it using a TCP client.
+Once the Proxy Server is running, users can connect to it using a TCP client.
 The server handles user connections and facilitates communication between them.

 Example usage: